Compassionate Trauma Counseling for Los Angeles, CA

 Feeling overwhelmed, repeating destructive behaviors or feeling like you are not yourself are normal reactions to trauma.

 If you are suffering the effects of trauma, whether from childhood or a recent incident, you probably have feelings arising that may not make sense.
 Feeling overwhelmed, stressed or scared is normal.
 You may be thinking, “When will I feel like myself again?” or “That happened a long time ago, why am I not over it?”
-Recovering from trauma is a difficult process, but it is possible with attuned guidance.
+Recovering from trauma can be a difficult process, but it is possible with attuned guidance.

 Symptoms of Trauma: